mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

   </div>
 </div>

-This is a poor email sequence because the freelancer dribbled out questions little by little instead of investing time up front to think about everything they need to move forward with their work.

 #### Good Email Sequence

+In contrast, this email sequence answers the same questions as above, but in a planned, efficient way.

 <div class="email freelancer-email">